sagaramistry94/Image-Based-Calorie-Calculator/README.md

 # Image Based Calorie Calculator

-This is a group project implemented by Anirudh Mundra, Shubham Munot and Me.
+This is a group project implemented by Myself, Anirudh Mundra and Shubham Munot.

 Considering “How many calories am I consuming in my meal?” as the real world problem, we have proposed a methodology “Image Based Calorie Calculator” of calculating